Rubiksman78/Rubiksman78/README.md

 I'm an engineer student in France and I 💟 Artficial Intelligence.

-That's why I do a lot of little projects mostly where I try to discover new things in Computer Vision, NLP or Reinforcement Learning 💻
+That's why I do a lot of little projects mostly where I try to discover new things in Computer Vision or NLP 💻

 ## 🌱 I'm currently learning